 The only drawback is that your vehicle could become damaged in transit due to the lack of protection afforded by a container.
 While the risks are minimal, this is something you’ll want to keep in mind if you’re shipping a classic or otherwise valuable automobile to South Africa.

 There are three major container ports in South Africa.
-The largest of those is the Port of Durban, which is actually the fourth-largest port in the entirety of the Southern Hemisphere.
+The largest of those is the Port of Durban, which is the fourth-largest port in the entirety of the Southern Hemisphere.
 In addition to this, there is also the Port of Cape Town and Port Elizabeth.
-Aside from these three major container ports, there are five others along the South African coastline that are prepared for commercial shipping.
+Aside from these three major container ports, there are five others along the South African coastline prepared for commercial shipping.

 The Transnet National Ports Authority oversees all of South Africa’s ports.
 Should you have any questions about your options, you can consult the Transnet National Ports Authority’s official website right here.